2222-09-27

 10. Usersnap

-This bug-tracking tool is one of the best modern issue trackers that can be used to log problems and bugs right in your web browser.
+This bug-tracking tool is one of the best modern issue trackers that can be used to log problems and fix bugs, right in your web browser.
 However, it’s not open source.
-Usersnap simplifies problem-tracking in a practical way.
+Usersnap simplifies problem-tracking practically.

 • The screenshots tool can be used to track issue immediately as it happens.